rgdzv/react-blog/README.md

 For example:  `npm run generate entities User`.
 It will create layer and slice according to script details which can be found in ***scripst/createFSD***

+## Store

+[Redux Toolkit](https://redux-toolkit.js.org) is used to work with store.
+Reused entities are normallized by `createEntityAdapter`.

+To use reducers dynamically (to put them in store when they are needed only) [DynamicReducerLoader](src/shared/lib/components/DynamicReducerLoader/DynamicReducerLoader.tsx) is used.

 ## Translations

 i18next-library is used to work with translations proprely.
 Translation files are saved in ***public/locales***.
 Documentation can be found [here](https://feature-sliced.design/docs/get-started/overview)